Faculty & Staff Directory

 Women's Studies & Gender Studies

-CRISTINA LOMBARDI-DIOP is the Director of the Rome Studies Program at Loyola University, Chicago, where she holds a joint appointment in the Modern Languages and Literatures Department, and the Women's Studies and Gender Studies Program.
+CRISTINA LOMBARDI-DIOP is Assistant Professor of Italian Studies and the Director of the Italian Program at Loyola University, Chicago, where she holds an appointment in the Modern Languages and Literatures Department.
 At the intersection of different academic and professional world, her career as educator and scholar has spanned over two continents.
 She was born and raised in Rome, where she completed her undergraduate education with an Italian laurea (Magna cum Laude) in Modern Languages and Literatures; she then arrived to the United States as a Fulbright Scholar to complete a terminal Master Degree in African Studies at Yale University, before continuing for a Ph.D. in Comparative Literature at New York University.

 Cristina is fluent in four languages and truly devoted to international education, having spent five years as a faculty and administrator at The American University of Rome – an independent, international Liberal Arts college in the heart of the eternal city.
 Her range of expertise spans from modern and contemporary Italian literature, Italian film, colonial and postcolonial studies, migration studies, critical race theory, queer and postmodern theory.
 For Loyola she teaches courses for three different units, including Modern Languages and Literatures, Women’s Studies and Gender Studies, and the Honors Program.
 Course subjects include feminist theory, queer theory, women and migration, Italian film genre, and African literature.

 - Ph.D., Comparative Literature, 1999,New York University, New York, NY, With Honors.
 Dissertation: Writing the Female Frontier: Italian Women in Colonial Africa, 1890-1940